MapStory/mapstory-community/roadmap.md

 **[Warper integration] (items/warper.md)** - A more seamless workflow to upload scanned map and warp it and add to a StoryLayer.

 **[Iconcommons and better mapstory icons] (items/iconcommons.md)** - Create a sharing site for icons, for anyone to post open icons.

-And hook it in to the MapStory platform, so users can select from a wider variety of icons.
+**[Better support for icons in styling] (items/icon-styling.md)** - Build the facility for our styler tools to refer to a remote set of icons.
+And make compatible with [Iconcommons](items/iconcommons.md).

 **[Developer Tab] (items/developer-tab.md)** - Add a section of the map/layer pages that lets developers know how they can programmatically access the map and its data, like with openlayers, google maps, wms, wfs, etc.